 Address: Carretera de Cadiz km 159, Playa El Padron, Estepona.
 Telephone: 952 80 95 58; Baltazarmarbella.es.

-Simply the best Asian food in Malaga province and the owner of a well-deserved Michelin star.
+Simply the best Asian food in Malaga province.
 Kabuki Raw is in Finca Cortesin, and as you’d expect from a five-star hotel the service is just sublime.
 The dining room strikes that perfect balance between welcoming comfort and refined elegance: first and foremost, it’s just a very pleasant place to be – but it’s also, of course, ultra-stylish and smartly formal.

 Take the tasting menu and chef Luis Olarra will lead you on a gastronomic journey by skillfully pairing Mediterranean and Japanese cultures – try to reserve the table opposite the kitchen to get the full experience.
 Balanced, tasteful, never showy and always delicious, this is Asian fusion food at its very best.